Leaving a mark of God’s love in our community and the world

 Keeping it local

 We work with Hyperion Coffee Co, a roastery just one town away in Ypsilanti.
 Hyperion maintains personal relationships with family operated farms in South America and Africa to ensure that all the coffee is ethically sourced and grown with the highest standards.
-They then roast it fresh and delivery weekly, keeping the true flavors of the region by selling single origin beans.
+They then roast it fresh and deliver weekly, keeping the true flavors of the region by selling single origin beans.

 All of our tea comes from TeaHaus Ann Arbor.
 While the tea isn't grown, dried, or roasted in Michigan, TeaHaus uses their world wide connections to bring only the finest teas to Ann Arbor.
 While we only have a portion of the teas that they offer in house, we do our best to provide a good sampling, keeping the standards around and changing up a few teas every season for those more adventurous tea drinkers.